 Google takes it all, they say.
 Is it true or a cliché?
 Let’s have a look why KWFinder became a number one alternative to recently changed Google Keyword Planner (GKP), but also a tool providing a lot more useful stuff with exact monthly search volumes.

 Google Keyword Planner shows data based on its recent changes.
 It means that in case you don’t spend “enough” money on Adwords, you will see a search volume range instead of exact monthly search volume.
 Fair enough?
-No, we don’t think so, to be honest, not at all.
-But look on the bright side of it.
+No, we don’t think so.

 Are KWFinder’s data relevant?